I Go to Extremes

-"I Go to Extremes" is the fourth track on American singer Billy Joel's 11th studio album, Storm Front (1989).
-It was released as the second single from the album in 1989.
-It reached the number-six position on the US Billboard Hot 100 and peaked at number three on the Canadian RPM Top Singles chart.
+"I Go to Extremes" is a song by American singer Billy Joel from his eleventh studio album, Storm Front (1989), released as the album's second US single in early 1990.
+It reached the number-six position on the US Billboard Hot 100 and peaked at number three on the Canadian RPM 100 Hit Tracks chart.
 The song was also a top-10 hit on both the Billboard Adult Contemporary and Album Rock Tracks charts.
+The song also reached at number 70 on the UK Singles Chart.

 At one point considered a song about a manic-depressive, the song was originally written as an apology to Joel's wife at the time, Christie Brinkley.
 The B-side to the single was "When In Rome", which appeared on the same album.
 The music video consists of Joel and his backing band playing the song in a room.
-The song received a mostly positive response, and a live version appears on the album 2000 Years: The Millennium Concert.
+The song received mostly positive response, and a live version appears on the album 2000 Years: The Millennium Concert.
 During live performances, Joel would often jokingly change the lyrics to the chorus, as well as to various lines in the song.

 Writing and recording

 The St. Paul Pioneer Press believes that the song chronicles the highs and lows of a "manic-depressive".
 However, according to Joel, the song is an apology that is directed to his then wife, Christie Brinkley.
 Joel was apologizing for his erratic personality.
 In live concerts, Joel would often jokingly create new lyrics for the chorus, such as "I go for ice cream", and "I got a new wife on the cover of Life."
 The song is believed to be about Joel's own lifestyle.
-The b-side to the single release was another song from the album, "When in Rome".
+The B-side to the single release was another song from the album, "When in Rome".
 The music video consists of Joel playing with musicians in a room.